aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Face.md

 # Face

-Instruct the party or an [entity](../../../Data%20format/Entity.md) to face towards another one and optionally have that [entity](../../../Data%20format/Entity.md) also face towards back.
+Instruct the party or an [Entity data](../../../TextAsset%20Data/Entity%20data.md) to face towards another one and optionally have that [Entity data](../../../TextAsset%20Data/Entity%20data.md) also face towards back.

 ## Syntax